 Q: What is a modular style program?

-A: This teacher training program consists of eleven modules.
-Each module is a lesson on an aspect of the Myofascial Yoga system.
+A: This teacher training program consists of 11 modules.
+Each module is a lesson on an aspect of the myofascial yoga system.

 Q: Do I have to take the modules in order?

 A: The Myofascial Yoga Training Program has been designed so that new students can jump in at any time and begin their training.
 You can take the modules in any order, but all 11 need to be completed before you are eligible to become a Registered Yoga Teacher (RYT).
 It is recommended that you begin with modules 1, 2, 3, 4 or 5.
 For your convenience, those modules are offered more frequently than others.
 It is our goal to make this program accessible to any aspiring yoga teacher, and to be a practical fit with your busy schedule.